top of page

 Benoît Gautier electric bass, FX

-Killer Whales Music Theory>2022
+Killer Whales Music Theory>from 2022

-Mona Creisson, violin,voice
+Mona Creisson, alto, chant

 Gregor Vidic, saxophones